itsolver/Marketing-Site/_posts/2015-09-28-bitbucket_guest_post.md

 ![](/uploads/versions/screen-shot-2015-09-28-at-1.41.24-am---x----900-563x---.png)Now it's time to make it easy to update.
 Go back to CloudCannon and click on `index.html`, then go to the code editor at the top right.

 ![](/uploads/versions/screen-shot-2015-09-28-at-1.13.16-am-d5d7c348bd205741b0a67b80d1bcfcc9---x----900-563x---.png)
-Here you add `class="editable"` to elements you want to be updated.
+Add `class="editable"` to elements you want to be updated.
 Save that and go to the visual editor view.

 ![](/uploads/versions/screen-shot-2015-09-28-at-1.13.44-am-397727f94432272d126c50df87d80f9c---x----900-563x---.png)Try updating the content.
 When you save, CloudCannon commits the changes back to your Bitbucket repository and pushes the changes to your live site.